 Besides the overwhelming pressure this places on The Bride, if you are not The Bride or the member of a heteronormative couple, it can leave you wondering which part of the wedding is actually for you.

 An Unconventional Wedding

-When I was a wedding planner I saw this play out one wedding after the next.
-Though the individuality of each couple that stood at the alter was obvious, the details of their weddings rarely differed from one another.
+When I was a wedding planner, I saw this play out one wedding after the next.
+Though the individuality of each couple who stood at the altar was obvious, the details of their weddings rarely differed from one another.
 There may have been a different colour scheme and a different menu, but they all shared an undeniable sense of conformity.

 Forget Everything You Thought You Knew About Weddings

 I often wonder what weddings would look like if we stopped calling them weddings.
 What would happen if you stripped away the visions of flowers, first dances, and bouquet tosses and instead simply designed a celebration that embodied your unique story?
 What if, instead of beginning your journey with some generic wedding planning checklist you downloaded from the web, you first defined your purpose for having a wedding at all?

 In fact, let me ask you that right now: why are you having a wedding?

 I can hazard a guess as to why you are getting married, but why the wedding?
 Is it because you love parties and want to celebrate with your friends and family?
 To bring your two families and cultures together?
 Perhaps you have always dreamt of having a wedding?

 … Or maybe it’s because you feel like you should?

 After getting engaged, it’s easy to slip straight into a wedding planning mode that blindly follows the path laid out by those who have gone before you.
 Even if you have declared to avoid the trappings of the cookie-cutter wedding, if you haven’t yet taken the time to determine the purpose for your wedding day you will be lead down a path of planning a wedding that looks exactly like the last five you attended, and nothing like the two of you.